nodejs/node/doc/api/buffer.md

 Prior to the introduction of [`TypedArray`], the JavaScript language had no mechanism for reading or manipulating streams of binary data.
-The `Buffer` class was introduced as part of the Node.js API to make it possible to interact with octet streams in the context of things like TCP streams and file system operations.
+The `Buffer` class was introduced as part of the Node.js API to enable interaction with octet streams in TCP streams, file system operations, and other contexts.

 With [`TypedArray`] now available, the `Buffer` class implements the [`Uint8Array`] API in a manner that is more optimized and suitable for Node.js.